 From Station Manager Bill Drake:

 I have been working in public radio, in some way, since the mid-1980s.
 Since that time, I have never known public radio without “Car Talk.”
 But, alas, all good things must come to an end.
-As of October, NPR will no longer produce and distribute new episodes of "The Best of Car Talk," and the show will leave the WRVO schedule.
+As of October, "The Best of Car Talk" will leave the WRVO schedule.

 For decades, you and I -- along with hundreds of thousands of public radio listeners nationwide -- have tuned in on Saturday mornings to hear the unmistakable laughter and banter of brothers Tom and Ray Magliozzi.
 Their antics and questionable car advice became a part of our weekend routine, and we knew something was missing from our lives when we missed an episode of "Car Talk."
 Since the death of Tom Magliozzi a few years ago, I’ve been asked by a few listeners why WRVO continued to keep "Car Talk" on the schedule, especially since the show has been in repeats in recent years.
 The simple answer is "Car Talk" worked for WRVO listeners.
 For most of the time it was on the air -- in repeats or not -- "Car Talk" was the most listened-to hour across the entire WRVO weekly schedule.
 To those of us who are fans of the show, that comes as no surprise.